Model formulas

 2. Variable Operating Costs (VOC)

-VOC is the sum of four input categories:
+VOC is the sum of three input categories:

 2a.
 Media Cost